-In a paper by Professor Alison, "On single and correct vision, by double and inverted images on the retina" (Trans. of Royal Society of Edinburgh, vol. xiii.), will be found some striking and original views on this curious subject.
-And we have since obtained a very remarkable addition to our knowledge of the phenomena of vision, and the relation of the two images to the actual perceptions of the mind, from the researches of Professor Wheatstone; whose beautiful instrument, the Stereoscope-with the more recent illustration derived from his Pseudoscope-have furnished experimental demonstration bearing upon the most difficult parts of this theory.
-Sir David Brewster, to whom science is so deeply indebted in every part, has further elucidated the mechanism of vision from double images by an apparatus, so contrived as to imitate the relative condition of the two eyes, in receiving and transmitting impressions from without.
+In a paper by Professor Alison, "On Single and Correct Vision, by Double and Inverted Images on the Retina" (Trans. of Royal Society of Edinburgh, vol. xiii.), will be found some striking and original views on this curious subject.
+And we have since obtained a very remarkable addition to our knowledge of the phenomena of vision, and the relation of the two images to the actual perceptions of the mind, from the researches of Professor Wheatstone; whose beautiful instrument, the Stereoscope - with the more recent illustration derived from his Pseudoscope - have furnished experimental demonstration bearing upon the most difficult parts of this theory.
+Sir David Brewster, to whom this part of science is variously and deeply indebted, has further elucidated the mechanism of vision from double images by an apparatus, so contrived as to imitate the relative condition of the two eyes, in receiving and transmitting impressions from without.

-blisters, and all other external stimulants, acted more powerfully on one side of the body than the other.
-Andral mentions an instance where perspiration occurred only on one side of the body; and I myself have seen a singular example of such limitation to one half the face; with the peculiarity, however, of this perspiration being morbid in kind and degree.\ I may mention, as another instance (more singular from a tube being concerned), certain inflammations of the larynx and trachea, in which the vascular injection is found to be limited to one half the tube, the other half preserving the ordinary appearance.
+liarity, however, of this perspiration being morbid in kind and degree.^{} I may mention, as another instance (more singular from a tube being concerned), certain inflammations of the larynx and trachea, in which the vascular injection is found to be limited to one half the tube, the other half preserving the ordinary appearance.
 It is stated by the eminent pathologist just named, that he has made this observation in several cases where one lung only was disordered, and this always on the same side as the affection of the trachea.

-Hemicrania is one of the most familiar forms of headache, and it is well known with what exactness the pain often follows the median line.
-I have recently seen a case where, in hemicranial headaches, coming on generally every fortnight, there has occurred for some months past a regular alternation of the sides affected ; so that the patient has got into the habit of reckoning with assurance which side will next suffer.
-It has been observed that deafness
+Hemicrania is one of the most familiar forms of head-ache, and it is well known with what exactness the pain often follows the medial line.
+I have recently seen a case where, in hemicranial headaches, coming on generally every fortnight, there has occurred for some months past a regular alternation of the sides affected; so that the patient has got into the habit of reckoning with assurance which side will next suffer.
+1It has been observed that deafness is more frequent in the left ear; but this, if it be true, depends probably on some external cause.